apjv05/LeetCode/Problems/Sliding Window/README.md

 ## Fixed Window
 Should be used when
-- The window size k is constant.
+- The window size k is constant
-- You're asked to calculate values for every subarray or substring of size k.
+- You're asked to calculate values for every subarray or substring of size k

 Key Properties
 - Window size = fixed (right - left + 1 == k)